Home » Migration » Master Office 365 Staged Migration: A Comprehensive PowerShell Tutorial!

 3. Run the mentioned command on Exchange Online Powershell.

 The on-premises account that is used for the connection with the on-premises Exchange organization must have the essential permissions for utilization of on-premises mailboxes for migration to Office 365.
-This account is utilized when the user needs to connect to the email system for creating a migration endpoint.
-For the migration of mailboxes, the admin must have any of the mentioned permission sets:1.
+This account is utilized when the user needs to connect to the email system to create a migration endpoint.
+To export emails from Exchange Server, the admin must have any of the mentioned permission sets.
 In an on-premises organization, in the Active Directory be a member of the Domain Admins group.

-2. Assign full permission to access each on-premises mailbox and permission of WriteProperty for modifying the property of TargetAddress on the user account.
+2. Assign full permission to access each on-premises mailbox and permission of WriteProperty to modify the property of TargetAddress on the user account.

 3. Allot permission of Receive As on the mailbox database, which saves the user’s mailbox and permission to WriteProperty for modification of the property of TargetAddress on user accounts.